my-LS-projects/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Questions.md

         sum += 1
 ```

-O(n) because the time to complete goes up proportianately to n.
+O(n log n) because the first loop will have a time of n, and the while loop will take less time the longer it goes.

 ```
 c)  def bunnyEars(bunnies):